120cm is How Many Inches? A practical guide to Metric and Imperial Conversions

 Delving Deeper: Precision and Rounding

-It's important to note that the conversion of 120cm to inches (approximately 47.24 inches) is an approximation.
+it helps to note that the conversion of 120cm to inches (approximately 47.24 inches) is an approximation.
 The conversion factor 2.54 is itself an approximation, and depending on the level of precision required, rounding may be necessary.
-For most everyday purposes, rounding to two decimal places (47.24 inches) is sufficient.
-However, in scenarios demanding extreme accuracy, such as scientific research or precision engineering, more decimal places or a more precise conversion factor might be needed.
+Think about it: for most everyday purposes, rounding to two decimal places (47.
+In practice, 24 inches) is sufficient.
+Still, in scenarios demanding extreme accuracy, such as scientific research or precision engineering, more decimal places or a more precise conversion factor might be needed.

 Frequently Asked Questions (FAQ)